harrietdarley/harriet-project/README.md

 My website provides a detailed and informative list of my personal skills and experience.
 I styled my website in a way that the information could be displayed clearly and creatively for the users.
 I chose fonts that are engaging and clear and a consistent yet bright colour scheme to attract visitors.
 I thought the abstract background to begin would catch the users attention as it is unusual and reflects a style I personally like.

 ### User Stories
+- As a potential recruiter, collaborater or other coder:
+    - I want to know the coder's experience and her current skills.
+    - I want to be able to easily get in contact with the coder to find out more information, to hire them or collaborate with them.
+    - I want to visit the coder's social media pages.
+    - I want to be able to find out what the coder specialises in and what their personal style is.
+    - I want to know whether they are currently available for recruiting or collaborating.

 ### Wireframes